Premises Liability Attorney

 Serving New Hampshire & Vermont including Concord, Manchester & Nashua

 Property owners, whether they own homes or businesses, are legally obliged to maintain safe conditions on their premises.
 When you lawfully enter onto a private or commercial property, you have the right to reasonably assume that the property and the entire premises are safe.
 If you are personally injured because of negligence from the property owner through their failure to adequately maintain the premises, they become liable for any injuries you suffer.
-Contact us; Van Dorn, Curtiss & Rousseau, PLLC proudly serves those who live in New Hampshire and Vermont, including the communities of Concord, Nashua, and Manchester.
+Contact us; Van Dorn, Curtiss, Rousseau & Ross, PLLC proudly serves those who live in New Hampshire and Vermont, including the communities of Concord, Nashua, and Manchester.

 If you’ve suffered an injury that resulted from negligence on someone’s property, reach out to our experienced premises liability attorneys at (603) 556-4148 for a free case consultation.

 Personal injury cases that fall under the legal umbrella of premises liability are some of the most difficult to represent.
 In a premises liability case, when a property owner’s negligence results in a critical injury, the difficulty is in proving fault.
 Our attorneys know that there is no textbook way to determine fault in these cases.